fourstix/-Elfos-SPI-OLED-Drivers/README.md

 Copyright (c) 2012-2023 by Adafruit Industries
 Written by Limor Fried/Ladyada for Adafruit Industries.

 The OLED-Display Library
-Copyright 2016 Skie-Systems
+Copyright (c) 2016 Skie-Systems
 Written by Michael Köhler

 The 1802/Mini SPI Adapter Board
 Copyright (c) 2022-2023 by Tony Hefner

 The 1802-Mini Microcomputer Hardware
 Copyright (c) 2020-2023 by David Madole

 The 1802-Mini SPI Connector Pinout Diagram
 Copyright (c) 2023 by Bernie Murphy

 Many thanks to the original authors for making their designs and code available as open source, and a big thank you to Bernie Murphy for his testing, code contributions and suggestions.